kifbv/basker/src/post2.md

    ./build.sh
    ```

-4. Your generated site will be in the `dist/` directory
+4. Your generated site will be in the `docs/` directory.
+Browse/test it locally and [publish it](https://docs.github.com/en/pages) to Github Pages!

 ## 📄 File Structure